gunyarakun/cached-http-fetcher/README.md

 The standard way to use this library is store metadata in Redis and store images itself in S3.
 The images in S3 can be accessed by the internet.

-You have to implement your own meta storage extends `StorageBase` with Redis and content storage extends `ContentStorageBase` with S3.
+You have to implement your own meta storage extends `MetaStorageBase` with Redis and content storage extends `ContentStorageBase` with S3.

 The whole sample code is following.